demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 ## Use Case #2 - Parsing Record Types

-Like what we did for the `parsePrimitive` function, let's start with scaffolding for parsing record types
+Like what we did for the `parsePrimitive` function, let's start with the scaffolding for parsing record types

 ```fsharp
 // unit -> EnvVarParseResult<'T>